ralfz123/CATCH-YOUR-LAUGH--PWA/README.md

 ### Plan van Aanpak
 1. Copy the WAFS app in this repo :white_check_mark:
-2. Delete the unnecessary features
+2. Delete the unnecessary features :white_check_mark:
-3. Install npm, Node.js and Express
+3. Install npm, Node.js and Express :white_check_mark:
 4. Refactor the code to a server side version (with Nodejs & Express)
 5. Check if the application works

 ## :heart_eyes: Concept